 Setting aside that obvious fact that pretty much any denim worn during a tactical task could be considered “tactical”, what makes a good pair of tactical jeans?
-Do the S&S Precision 757 concealed carry jeans, Viktos Gunfighter pants, AdaptivX Rendition (Oxford jeans), and other kinds of britches possess features that provide a tactical advantage?
+Do the S&S Precision 757 concealed carry jeans, Viktos Gunfighter pants, AdaptivX Rendition (Oxford jeans), Levi’s Defender, and other types of britches possess features that provide a tactical advantage?
 Or is dropping tactical into the name and throwing on a couple of extra pockets all there is to it?
 We look at different brands (Dynamis Alliance, S&S, Viktos, and more to come) to see how they hold up to that classification.

 BLUF: What are the best tactical jeans?